- Rabbit Care

 If your veterinarian advises the feeding of pellets to your rabbit, San Diego HRS recommends the following:

-For pellets, fresh hay, and other rabbit supplies, visit the HRS Bunny Supply Store from 11 a.m. to 4 p.m. every Saturday (closed for religious holidays).
+For pellets, fresh hay, and other rabbit supplies, visit the HRS Bunny Supply Store from 11 a.m. to 5 p.m. every Saturday and 12 to 4 p.m. on Sundays.
 You can also purchase many of these items from our hay sources around the County.